The HARDWARE 2 course: server, network and communication

 Wiring on twisted pairs of 1000 C and 1000 TX is identical to that of the 100 T4 Base, including for the Ethernet cables cross RJ45.

-Each Ethernet network adapter in RJ45 includes 2 LED.
-The first, generally green, announces that the lan is connected on a concentrator via a cable.
-The second, orange or green, announce the transmission/reception of data.
+Each network Ethernet RJ45 adapter includes 2 LED.
+The first, usually green, indicates that the adapter is connected to a hub via a cable.
+The second, orange or green, indicates the transmission / receipt of data.
+The current network adapters automatically switch on each Ethernet (10 or 100) speed.

 A Ethernet network adapter can be of type Half Duplex and Full duplex.
 The boards Half Duplex (normal) cannot emit and receive at the same time.
 By counter the boards Full Duplex (and the switch associated) can emit and receive at the same time on channels (cables) different.
 This solution makes it possible to double the rate of transfer on the Ethernet network.
 For example, a board 100 bases TX (100 T4 base does not authorize duplex Full) goes authorized a rate of transfer of 200 Mbps for 100 in the duplex case half.